Skip to content

 Mattijs van der Woerd hopes to sing again one day, but is especially happy that Splendor is making music again

 Musicians' society Splendor has survived the corona crisis so far, despite the fact that the two halls could not be used, rehearsal rooms fell and the bar could not open.
 Mattijs van der Woerd, baritone, talks about it in our podcast/video.
-How can that be, such a small concert hall standing so strong?
+How is it possible, such a small concert hall standing so strong?
 The secret, which also keeps Culture Press afloat, and which this month also...

 Dancing in times of Corona: all you need is yourself and a chair and a closet.